 What you'll do:

-- Start by removing the batteries from the back of the remote.
+- For a clean remote, start by removing the batteries from the back of the device.

 - Then, dip a cotton cloth into rubbing alcohol and wipe down the entire surface of the controller.